Hands-on is one of the best ways to learn for many kids. It helps them to understand what is going on and to experience things first hand.

 - Start by introducing how the Stone Age Man would have made their tools from rocks and stones.
 Watch the video below together.

 Now let your child go look for various rocks and sticks outside to make their own Stone Age axe.
-A simple version can be found here.
+This papier mache stone age axe is great fun to make and looks really good.

 2. Make a fire, this was a game-changer for Stone Age man, they were able to survive the numerous ice-ages that occurred during the period.
 Watch the video and then make your own fire.